GeniXCMS/genixcms-docs/docs/api/categories.class.md

 echo Categories::dropdown($vars);
 ```

-That functions calls will create output like this.
+That methods calls will create output like this.

 ```
 <select name="catname" class="form-control">